1996 Middleton High School grad dies a hero saving a young boy from drowning

 Other rescuers equipped with a raft came into the water brought the boy safely back to the shore.
 But Pete went under the water and never came up.

 “All I remember saying is ‘no, no, no,’ louder and louder and screaming in the end,” said Gayle of the moment she found out her son was gone.
 “It’s like this is just a bad dream and I’m going to wake up.
 And it takes a long time to realize that this dream never ends.
-I mean, this is a nightmare that is going to continue,”
+I mean, this is a nightmare that is going to continue.”

 Pete was born and raised in Illinois but moved to Middleton as a teenager.
 He graduated from Middleton High School in 1996.

 “If I could hug him one more time, I would say how thankful I was to have him in my life,” said Katy Ripp, Pete’s classmate at MHS and lifelong friend.
-“He held on a little bit longer and it was just a big ‘Pete’ hug so I wish I could hug him one more time,”
+“He held on a little bit longer and it was just a big ‘Pete’ hug so I wish I could hug him one more time.”

 “Pete had one of those personalities that can fill a room,” said Krista Hanson, another ‘96 MHS grad and Pete’s good friend.
-“He just had one of those sense of humors that drew him to you immediately,”
+“He just had one of those sense of humors that drew him to you immediately.”

 Pete was born and raised in Illinois and returned to the Chicago area after he graduated from college in Kenosha.
 He was living in a Chicago suburb at the time of his death.
 Despite the distance, Ripp and Hanson say their high school crew all stayed in touch.